Haystack Rock: Geology

 Measuring 235 ft tall, Haystack Rock is composed of basalt and was formed by lava flows emanating from the Blue Mountains and Columbia basin about 15-17 million years ago.
 The lava flows came from massive eruptions from a source believed to be what is now the Yellowstone volcanic hotspot, and created many of the Oregon coast's natural features.
 Haystack Rock was once joined to the coastline but years of erosion have since separated the monolith from the coast.
 Three smaller, adjacent rock formations to the south of Haystack Rock are collectively called "The Needles".

-It is estimated that Haystack Rock may erode away in 2,000 to 3,000 years.

 Ecology

 Collecting plants or animals is strictly prohibited and to protect nesting birds, climbing above the mean high tide level barnacle line is not allowed.
 The Haystack Rock Awareness Program is run by the City of Cannon Beach and conducts educational seminars at the rock during low tide between February and October.

 A variety of bird species, such as pigeon guillemots, common murres, black oystercatchers, and tufted puffins, roost and nest on the rock, raising their young usually between March and September.